Adamant-im/AIPs/AIPS/aip-10.md

 Transaction objects is the only way to write data into ADAMANT blockchain.
 This AIP aims to standartize transaction object structure.
 Any specific transaction type must follow this standard.

-Transaction objects used when sending data to nodes' endpoints and also returned when quering ADAMANT nodes.
+Transaction objects used when sending data to nodes' endpoints and also returned when querying ADAMANT nodes.

 Since Node version [0.4.2](https://github.com/Adamant-im/adamant/releases/tag/v0.4.2) transactions can be sent to unified `/api/transaction` endpoint.